Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: Related works

 Multimodal retrieval aims to align diverse modalities (e.g., text, images, or mixed text–image) within a shared embedding space for semantic similarity matching.
 Early multimodal retrieval approaches largely utilize pre-trained models such as CLIP~\cite{clip} or BLIP~\cite{BLIP} for multimodal embedding.
 For instance, UniVL-DR~\cite{univldr} and UniR~\cite{unir} encode images and texts using CLIP or BLIP encoders separately, followed by fusion strategies.

-With the advancement of MLLMs, researchers have begun to explore the potential of leveraging MLLMs in multimodal retrieval tasks~\cite{LamRA, llave, unite}.
+With the advancement of MLLMs, researchers have begun to explore the potential of leveraging MLLMs in multimodal retrieval~\cite{LamRA, llave, unite, zhou-etal-2025-megapairs}.
 Specifically, a line of work focuses on building embedding models based on pretrained MLLMs to enhance multimodal retrieval, such as E5-V~\cite{E5V}, VLM2Vec~\cite{VLM2Vec}, MM-Embed~\cite{mm-embed}, and CAFe~\cite{CAFe}.
-However, these methods typically require substantial computational resources and often rely on multi-stage training strategies~\cite{Bridging}, which introduce additional costs.
+However, these methods often require substantial computational resources and typically rely on multi-stage training strategies~\cite{Bridging, jfe}, introducing considerable costs.
 In this paper, we are the first to systematically analyze the representational spaces of MLLMs from a multimodal retrieval perspective.
-Based on our observations, we propose a training-free approach that leverages intrinsic properties of MLLM embeddings to improve retrieval performance without the need for additional model training.
+Based on our observations, we propose a training-free approach that leverages intrinsic properties of MLLM embeddings to improve retrieval performance without requiring additional training.